 Commandment #8: Don’t bother with dessert.

 Don’t go overboard: after you eat, stay out of the kitchen.
-Buy some ice cream, some sugar cones, and sprinkles or whatever.
+Buy some ice cream, some sugar cones, and sprinkles.
 It’s impromptu and cute as hell.
 Who doesn’t like ice cream cones?

 Commandment #9: Keep it simple.